 - Cuts and Wounds of the Mouth and Lips

-The gums, tongue, and lips have a rich blood supply and when cuts occur, these areas may bleed excessively.
+The gums, tongue, and lips have a rich blood supply and when cuts happen, these areas may bleed excessively.

 - Cuts and Wounds of the Nose

-Most minor nose wounds can be handled at home, but a wound or bruise that also involves one or both eyes requires immediate medical attention.
+Most minor nose wounds can be handled at home, but a wound or bruise that also involves one or both eyes needs immediate medical attention.

 - Emergency Contact Information